Title

 The third challenge was timing.

-As many details and decisions came together in late 2023 around mission, staffing, leadership and content, it was clear a new website would be needed as the public face for the department.
-And it had to come together quickly–the new department was scheduled for a public unveiling on July 1st, 2024.
+As details came together in late 2023 around mission, staffing, leadership, and content, it was clear a new website would be needed as the public face for the department — and it had to come together quickly.
+The new department was scheduled for a transitional public launch on July 1, 2024, with content continuing to transfer from the four legacy departments through July 2025.

-This meant the website needed to be planned, designed, built and launched in less than 6 months.
+This meant the initial website needed to be planned, designed, built, and launched in less than six months.

-To begin the project, we worked with the client to identify our target audience, and organize the site content and navigation around the needs of our core users.
+To begin the project, we worked with the client to identify target audiences and organize the site content and navigation around the needs of core users — in service of the State's stated vision of a "clear front door for families."

 For design and user experience, we focused on a user-friendly, human-centered design that put kids and families front and center.